 The conditional SWITCH is a control structure that offers an alternative to the IF-ELSE conditional for making decisions based on multiple cases.

-The SWITCH conditional allows you to evaluate an expression and execute different code blocks based on the value of that expression.
+The SWITCH conditional allows evaluating an expression and executing different blocks of code based on the value of that expression.

-Depending on what ‘this’ is worth, do one of these things…
+Depending on the value of ‘this’, do one of these things…

 switch(expression):